-The ocean is not just one uniform expanse of water, there are many diverse and unique places in the ocean that are different than any other place in the world.
-There are forests where algae grow as tall as redwood trees, deep sea coral reefs live hundreds of years, and seamounts provide foraging hotspots for whales, turtles and fishes.
+The ocean is not just one uniform expanse of water; there are many diverse and unique places in the ocean that are different than any other place in the world.
+There are forests where giant kelp grow as tall as redwood trees, deep-sea corals live hundreds of years and seamounts provide foraging hotspots for whales, turtles and fishes.

-Many places in US waters rival the beauty and diversity of some of our cherished national parks on land, such as Yellowstone, the Everglades, and the Grand Canyon.
-These parks are held in trust and set aside for the greater good so that their beauty and wonder can be experienced by anyone who wishes to see them for generations yet to come.
+Many places in US waters rival the beauty and diversity of some of our cherished national parks on land, such as Yellowstone, the Everglades and the Grand Canyon.
+These parks are held in trust and set aside for the greater good so that their beauty and wonder can be experienced by us, and future generations.

 The concept of protecting areas in the sea is relatively new to scientists and policy makers alike, and we are still learning how to best manage these areas to balance human use and maintain healthy ecosystems.
-Research from protected areas throughout the world, notably the Great Barrier Reef of Australia, has clearly demonstrated the value of protected areas to enhancing marine life as the protection that was put in place years ago is now resulting in thriving ecosystems.
+Research from protected areas throughout the world, notably the Great Barrier Reef of Australia, has clearly demonstrated that protections put in place decades ago have resulted in thriving marine life and ecosystems.

-Marine Protected Areas (MPAs) are some of the simplest of marine management tools that can offer some of the highest gains in terms of marine conservation.
+Marine Protected Areas (MPAs) are one of the simplest and most robust marine management tools that can offer high return on investment for conservation.
 By removing some uses from a marine environment, certain ecosystems can regain their actual function, populations can be bolstered and habitats protected.
-Currently, MPAs cover barely more than 1 percent of the world’s oceans.
-Marine Conservation Institute's ambitious goal is to protect 10% of our ocean by 2020.
+Currently, MPAs cover just about 3% of the world’s oceans and less than 2% is strongly protected in marine reserves.